bviengineer/codingJournal/README.md

 ## Indirect Benefits of Journaling my Journey
 * It helps me gauage how well I grasp what I have learned
 * I get to the opportunity improve my markdown knowledge

+#### Lesson Learned
+Markdown does not spell check :laughing: :mag: :pencil: